nixxoq/One-Core-API-Binaries/README.md

 - Kate 23.08.1 (Windows XP x64 only for now)

 **Known Limitations:**
-- Open/Save Dialogs from several applications not working fully because are from Vista implementation, called IFileDialog.
-Working in progress;
+- Fixed in OCA 3.0.5 ~~Open/Save Dialogs from several applications not working fully because are from Vista implementation, called IFileDialog.
+Working in progress;~~
-- Running Firefox 56+ you may face page loading problems.
-To resolve this, from version 55 to 72, you must create an environment variable called MOZ_FORCE_DISABLE_E10S .
-It will be the key of the user's environment variable, and the value will be 1.
-For versions from 73 onwards, the value will be the version number, that is, 73.0.0, for example (check the version number).
 - Some places in dialogs or windows keep only in english.
 Internacionalization is working in progress;
 - New applications installers may not work, like Chrome, Maxthon, Discord, Team viewer, etc crash and application isn't installed.
 Need use a pre-installed version, copied from other operating system;
-- Fixed in version 3.0.4 ~~Some installers like VS Code and Skype genereate a erro "Class is not supported" on shortcut phase creation;~~
-- Fixed in OCA 3.0.3/3.0.4 ~~Chrome has stability and crash randomy.
-Extension isn't supported for now.
-Downloads crash application or has network error, depend of version;~~
 - Firefox 55-116 working with some limitations;
-- Firefox since version 54 (32 bit) doesn't work on Windows XP x64.
-Chrome 61+ does not work either;
+- As of OCA 3.0.5, applications that were under x86 now run on Windows XP/Server 2003 x64 ~~Firefox since version 54 (32 bit) doesn't work on Windows XP x64.
+Chrome 61+ does not work either;~~
 - The packages cannot be integrate with nlite to Windows Iso, because use a tool called "SFXCAB Substitute", not standard Microsoft version;
 - Standard .Net Framework Installers starting 4.6 ins't supported for now.
 You need a repacked version like did here: https://github.com/abbodi1406/dotNetFx4xW7.
 And avaliable like here: https://www.wincert.net/forum/topic/13805-microsoft-net-framework-472-full-x86x64-incl-language-packs-by-ricktendo/#comment-123251.
 Other versions are avaliable too, search on forum topics;
 - Palemoon version 27-31 not download anything.
 Download not start;